 - 15-ounce can small red or kidney beans, drained and rinsed

-- 15-ounce can diced tomatoes (try fire-roasted
+- 15-ounce can diced tomatoes (try fire-roasted)

 - 1 cup salsa, your favorite variety

-- 1 tablespoon barbecue seasoning
+- 1 tablespoon chili powder or barbecue seasoning

 - 2 teaspoons ground cumin